tnzl/MinMaxLLM/README_developer.md

     4. 8 bit quantization
     5. sampling strategies, maube implement topk type ops.
     6. Enable tensor.to(device); // device can be ram gpu etc
+    7. Feature : Build your LLM.
+Make the components super configurable. for example : decoder bloc can be configured with the type of rope, attn block, mlp etc. this requires reading more llm arch classes in transformers.
+Aim is to cover all architectures just from config.

 ### Cleanups :
     1. Correct the name formatting in matmul avx.
 Should be M K N.